zjshi/CallM/README.md

 # CallM

-CallM for efficient core SNPs calling from microbial core-genomes
+CallM for efficient identification of microbial common SNPs

 ## What CallM does

 Recent spikes in available whole-genome sequences have greatly expanded intra-species diversity especially for prevalent species.
 However, the increasing availability also introduced high-level of redundancy which imposed computing burden for core-genome SNP calling.
 The issue will exacerbate as the trend is irreversible.
-CallM presented here is a tool free of read alingment and assembly, which detects subspecies structure in conspecific genomes and picks tag and reference genomes for rapid and sensitive core-genome SNP calling in both sequencing reads and whole genomes.
+CallM presented here is a tool free of read alignment and assembly, which detects subspecies structure in conspecific genomes and picks tag and reference genomes for rapid and sensitive core-genome SNP calling in both sequencing reads and whole genomes.
 CallM runs orders of magnitude faster with less RAM use and recovers more core-genome SNPs comparing to other the-state-of-art tools.

 ## How to cite

 The publication of CallM is in preparation.
+Please cite this GitHub repo as alternative for now.

 ## Installation